CUHK

 PITT University

-The dataset was collected from 30 participants across diverse environments using our novel ActScene framework - a prompt-based scene creation approach that leverages Large Language Models (LLMs) to generate logical and spatio-temporal activity descriptions.
+The dataset was collected from 30 participants across diverse environments using a prompt-based scene creation approach that leverages Large Language Models (LLMs) to generate logical and spatio-temporal activity descriptions.
 This ensures both consistency and ecological validity in the collected data.

 CUHK-X provides three comprehensive benchmarks: HAR (Human Action Recognition), HAU (Human Action Understanding), and HARn (Human Action Reasoning), encompassing eight distinct evaluation tasks.
 Our extensive experiments demonstrate significant challenges in cross-subject and cross-domain scenarios, highlighting the dataset's value for advancing robust multimodal human activity analysis.